 Next, apply your clear resin selectively over your piece: clear resin helps to open up cells in the tinted resin and creates variations in the translucency of each color.

 The last step is to create an organic effect by gently blending the colors.
 You can do this by blowing on your piece or alternatively, you can use a hair dryer or heat gun.

-Since ArtResin and ResinTint are both non-flammable, you can remove bubbles with a small butane torch, like our Artist's Torch.
+Since ResinTint is non-flammable, you can remove bubbles with a small butane torch, like our Artist's Torch.
 Run the torch quickly and evenly over the resin surface, keeping the torch in motion at all times.
 A few quick passes will do it.